We Play For Cash (WP4$) is a six-piece show band that plays "Classic Rock for the New Millennium.” The band is based in Atascadero, California, USA.

-This is it: WP4$ members aren't trying to be rock stars--they ARE rock stars, just not rich and famous rock stars.
-To boot, they have complete creative control and touring schedule freedom, unlike every other rock star still beholden to the bottom line needs and production whims of the music business.
-And when you think about it, what band besides WP4$ has an over-the-top-hilarious 16-page contract rider that serves as the basis for their 2015 hit, “Skull Song”?!
+This is it: WP4$ members aren't trying to be rock stars--they ARE rock stars, just not rich and famous rock stars (yet).
+To boot, they have complete creative control and touring schedule freedom, unlike every other rock star still beholden to the bottom line needs and production whims of the outdated music business model.
+And when you think about it, what band besides WP4$ has an over-the-top-hilarious 17-page contract rider that serves as the basis for their 2015 hit, “Skull Song”?!
 None other.

 And THAT is how WP4$ differs from every other unsigned band.
 WP4$ has established an entirely new league of entertainers, who, by the way, will absolutely rock your world. ____________________________________________________________